software-students-fall2024/4-containers-bookofamos/README.md

 Once the image is running, simply visit the web-app at: http://127.0.0.1:5003/

-### Small Disclaimer
-The terminal output when running the mage might refer to a http://127.0.0.1:5000 link.
-That is for the ML Client -- only try that link if the above http://127.0.0.1:5003/ link was not working.

 ## Requirements
 The only requirement needed to run this project is [Docker](https://www.docker.com/).
 See install instruction on [their website](https://docs.docker.com/engine/install/).